 The first medication will usually be administered at this appointment and you will be given a second medication to take home with you.
 A small number of women experience bleeding between Stage 1 and Stage 2.

-24-48 hours after your appointment, you take the second medication at a time that suits you best, within this time period.
+24-48 hours after your appointment, you take the second pills at a time that suits you best, within this time period.
 You can expect some bleeding and cramping to begin within 1 – 4 hours, for most women.

 Significant cramping generally only occurs within the first 24 hours.
 You may take pain relief medications such as ibuprofen (as the manufacturer recommends) or as prescribed by the doctor during this time.